dherkova/GTE-Challenge/MATLAB/README.md

 ### challengeGeneration
 This script generates the data for the challenge (fluorescence and network structure).
 Note: The network and spike data have been created a priori.

+### challengeVisualization
+Loads fluorescence and network data and plots it using different options and views.

 ### challengeExample
 Example of a challenge submission.
 Loads the provided fluorescence file